Wisdom Tooth Removal in Miami with Gentle Guidance

 Mild soreness, swelling, and tenderness can be normal during the first 48 to 72 hours.

-Our team will give you clear aftercare instructions tailored to your procedure, so you know how to keep the area clean and what signs to watch for as you heal.
+Our team will give you clear aftercare instructions tailored to your procedure.
+That way, you know how to keep the area clean and what signs to watch for as you heal.

-Many patients begin feeling better within a few days, although healing time can vary depending on the tooth position, the number of teeth removed, and the complexity of the extraction.
+Many patients begin feeling better within a few days.
+Healing time can vary depending on the tooth position, the number of teeth removed, and the complexity of the extraction.

-Good aftercare helps reduce irritation and supports a smoother recovery.
+Good aftercare helps reduce irritation and supports a smoother recovery after wisdom tooth extraction in Miami.

 Once healing is complete, routine cleanings and exams help protect your long-term dental health.

-You can learn more about preventive visits on our routine dental cleaning page.
+You can learn more about preventive visits on our Teeth Cleaning in Miami page.

-Wisdom Tooth Removal Near Tamiami, Sweetwater, and FIU
+Wisdom Tooth Removal in Miami Near Tamiami, Sweetwater, and FIU

 Dental Blush Tamiami welcomes patients at 12260 SW 8th St, Suite 226, Miami, FL 33184.

-Our location on SW 8th St makes dental care convenient for patients in the Tamiami, Sweetwater, Westchester, Fontainebleau, and FIU University Park areas.
+Our location on SW 8th St makes dental care convenient for patients in Tamiami, Sweetwater, Westchester, Fontainebleau, Westwood Lakes, Olympia Heights, and FIU University Park.

-Patients looking for wisdom tooth removal in Miami can visit our office for bilingual support, clear explanations, and personalized treatment planning.
+Patients seeking wisdom tooth removal, wisdom tooth extraction, or dental care in Miami-Dade can visit our office for bilingual support, clear explanations, and personalized treatment planning.

-To learn more about our location, visit our Dental Office in Tamiami, FL page.
+You can learn more about our location on the Dental Office in Tamiami, FL page.

 Insurance and Payment Options